NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

 ^^^^^^^^^^^^^^

-Later when we mapproject images onto this DEM, those will be computed at integer multiples of the grid size.
+Later when we mapproject images onto this DEM, those will be computed at integer multiples of the grid size, with each ground pixel centered at a grid point.
 Given that the grid size is 1 m, the extent of those images as displayed by ``gdalinfo`` will have a fractional value of 0.5.